mem48/geocompr/main.md

 4. *Global* or per-raster operations, that means the output cell derives its value potentially from one or several entire rasters

 This classification scheme uses basically the number of cells involved in a processing step as distinguishing feature.
-Of course, one can classify raster operations based on other characteristics such as discipline.
-Think, for instance, of terrain, hydrological analysis or image classifications.
+Raster operations can also be classified by discipline, for example terrain, hydrological analysis or image classifications.
 The following sections explain how each type of map algebra operations can be used, with reference to worked examples (also see `vignette("Raster")` for a technical description of map algebra).

 ### Local operations